-The use of a three element configuration can expand the application of a common power adapter and charger.
+The use of a three element configuration can expand the application of a universal charger.

-Firstly, it unifies the power adapter and charger output port into one type, which enables different types of mobile terminals to share one type of power adapter and charger.
+Firstly, it unifies the power adapter and charger output port into one type (USB Standard-A), which enables different types of mobile terminals to share one type of power adapter and charger.